italia/eid-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - OPTIONAL.
 String identifying an issued Credential that the Wallet includes in the Notification Request as defined in Section :ref:`Notification Request`.
 It MUST NOT be present if the ``credential`` parameter is not present
     - Section 7.3 of [`OpenID4VCI`_].
   * - **transaction_id**
     - CONDITIONAL.
 REQUIRED if ``credential`` is not present.
 String identifying a deferred issuance transaction that the Wallet includes in the Credential Request as defined in Section :ref:`Credential Request`.
-It MUST NOT be present if the ``credential`` parameter is not present
+It MUST be invalidated after the User obtains the Credential.
     - Section 7.3 of [`OpenID4VCI`_].

 If the Credential Request is invalid, the PID/(Q)EAA Provider MUST return an error response as defined in Section 7.3.1 of [`OpenID4VCI`_].
 The response MUST use the content type *application/json* and MUST include the following parameters: